Student Affairs Departments

 Center for Campus Life

-The Center for Campus Life provides students the opportunity to become involved on campus and in the community through various campus activities including student organizations, Fraternity & Sorority Life, Office of LGBTQIA, Red to Black Peer Financial Coaching, the Raider Red Food Pantry, and Spirit groups.
+The Center for Campus Life provides students the opportunity to become involved on campus and in the community through various campus activities including student organizations, Fraternity & Sorority Life, Red to Black Peer Financial Coaching, the Raider Red Food Pantry, and Spirit groups.
 Through a variety of different programs and activities, students are able to build positive relationships with students, faculty, and staff while participating in Red Raider traditions and giving back to the campus and community.

 Office of LGBTQIA Education & Engagement